Business Administration (BBA)

 If you apply to an undergraduate program, you may meet the language requirements if you have successfully completed – or are in the process of successfully completing – 1 of the following:

-- Four full years of study in English (or French) at an accredited high school in Canada or where English is the official primary language of the country, or
+- 4 full years of study in English (or French) at an accredited high school in Canada or where English is the official primary language of the country, or

-- Four full years of study at the high-school level where English is the primary language of instruction, or
+- 4 full years of study at the high-school level where English is the primary language of instruction, or

 - successful completion of Academic Program Level 9, Destination York, or the YUBridge Program.

 York reserves the right to request language proficiency test scores.
-All faculties require 4U English (ENG4U).
+All programs require 4U English (ENG4U).